Why Digital Nomads Love Lisbon

 Visa & Entry Requirements for Portugal

 Tourist / Visitor Visa Most nationalities can enter Portugal on a tourist visa or visa-on-arrival, typically valid for 30β90 days.
-Check the official Portugal immigration website or your country's embassy page for the current rules before booking.

 Always verify visa conditions with official government sources or a local immigration lawyer before arriving.